 If you’re a woman, have Pap tests as often as your healthcare provider recommends.

-In some cases, daily antiviral medication (valavyclovir), in addition to consistent condom use, may reduce your chances of spreading herpes to an uninfected partner.
-Ask your doctor if this medication would be helpful for you.
+In some cases, daily antiviral medicine (acyclovir, famcyclovir, or valavyclovir), in addition to consistent condom use, may reduce your chances of spreading herpes to an uninfected partner.
+Ask your healthcare provider if this medicine would be helpful for you.